This year, the Mega Grind Has two options:

 From here, you ride north along the Timber Trail, past the Centre of the North Island and along the gravel roads heading to the infamous Arataki swing bridge.
 You then join up with the Waikato River Trail, which you follow all the way to Waiotu.

 From Waiotu (Jim Barnett Reserve), you're following quiet country roads to Tokoroa, then heading up the hill back to Mamaku.

 A quick ride down the road takes you back to Ngongotaha and the Ngongotaha cycleway, which leads you back to Rotorua.

 The Western Loop is 795 km long and includes roughly 11,400 metres of climbing.

-After riding back to Frasertown, you turn onto quiet gravel roads through some very remote country, coming out eventually at Motu where you'll get to enjoy to Pakahi Track.
+Next, you'll be on quiet gravel roads through some very remote country, coming out eventually at Motu where you'll get to enjoy to Pakahi Track.
 This takes you back to the Bay of Plenty, coming out eventually at Opotiki.